JVital2013/vitality-goes/README.md

 If anyone would like to take a stab at automating Vitality GOES installation, or converting it into something like a Docker container, I'm open to a pull request or new repo that achieves these ends.
 While I recognize the value of making Vitality GOES more easily deployable, I have little incentive to do it myself.

 I would love to see how the community can make HRIT/EMWIN data even more accessible through the easy deployment of this software package.

+### Sharing Vitality GOES across the internet
+Technically speaking, there should be no problem with opening a port on your router so that Vitality GOES can be accessed across the internet.
+In practice, I **do not** recommend it.
+For one, Vitality GOES has not been vetted by security professionals.
+I did keep security in mind when coding it, but I'm giving making no promises.
+If you do share it across the internet, make sure your web server is honoring `.htaccess` files.
+Not all web servers do by default.

+Additionally, some files produced by goestools can be extremely large.
+Make sure your internet has sufficient upload speed to handle it, and that your firewall rules are properly configured.
+The last thing you want is for someone to DDoS you by querying 1,000 full disk images at once...

+Personally, I VPN into my home network to access Vitality GOES.
+Let OpenVPN figure out all the security mumbo-jumbo.

 ## Credits
 Special thanks to [Pieter Noordhuis for his amazing goestools package](https://pietern.github.io/goestools/).
 Without him, Vitality GOES would be nothing, and the GOES HRIT/EMWIN feed would remain out of reach for a large number of amateur satellite operators.